PatOConnor43/openapi-validator-proxy/README.md

 If you're just trying to run the tests you can run `cargo test`.

-### Release Notes
-Release notes can be found on each individual tagged release as well as within the [CHANGELOG.md](CHANGELOG.md) file.

 ### Releasing this project

 This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) and [cargo-release](https://github.com/crate-ci/cargo-release) for the release process.